tesseract-ocr/tessdoc/Command-Line-Usage.md

 ## [Tesseract 'man' page](https://github.com/tesseract-ocr/tesseract/blob/master/doc/tesseract.1.asc)

-This has not been updated for Tesseract 4.0.
+This page has not been updated for Tesseract 4.0.

 ## Tesseract --help